openmm/openmm/docs-source/usersguide/application.rst

 :file:`input.pdb`.
 Feel free to change this line to specify any file you want, though it must contain all of the atoms needed by the force field.
 (More information on how to add missing atoms and residues using OpenMM tools can be found in Chapter :ref:`model-building-and-editing`.)
 Make sure you include the single quotes around the file name.
+OpenMM also can load files in the newer PDBx/mmCIF format: just change :class:`PDBFile` to :class:`PDBxFile`.
 ::

     forcefield = ForceField('amber99sb.xml', 'tip3p.xml')